top of page

 - Creates a protective barrier between skin & compression garment

-- Helps achieve even compression & targets areas with increased swelling
+- Helps achieve even compression and prevents creasing/indentations

 When can scar tissue be worked on?

-What factors have an impact on incision healing?
+What factors have a negative impact on incision healing?

 Following your surgeons instructions, managing post-surgical swelling, getting quality rest, avoiding incision tension, preventing infection, insuring proper wound care, avoiding sun exposure, consuming adequate nutrition/hydration & receiving skilled post-surgical bodywork can all have a positive impact on the quality of your connective tissue repair.